Build an agent with the ADK¶

 Both real API connections and mock endpoints for testing.

-Step 6 — Push back to Agent Studio¶
+Step 6 - Push to Agent Studio¶

 When you switch to that branch in Agent Studio, you should see the generated changes, such as: